 Programs during the years from 1938 to

-1940 included studies of TXDAR, current events, Ellis Island, and
+1940 included studies of Texas Daughter of the American Revolution (TXDAR), current events, Ellis Island, and

 national shrines.
 Annual presentation of awards to DAR Good Citizens

 was initiated in 1940.
 Since then hundreds of graduating seniors in